-ELP CORE FELLOWSHIP PROGRAMS
+ELP REGIONAL AND NATIONAL FELLOWSHIP PROGRAMS

 Environmental issues affect all people, but in the U.S. (and around the world) evidence is clear that some communities and groups are harmed more than others-- correlated to poverty, race, and other systemic factors.
 Environmental and social change leadership must challenge and address the inequities that shape the origins of and responses to environmental problems.
 An equitable balance of power and privilege is necessary to achieve lasting environmental progress.
 ELP holds that skillful and respectful navigation of differences is vital to developing creative and equitable solutions to environmental problems, and that those most impacted should be in positions of leadership and decision-making.

 It’s very important to us that we give our Regional and National Fellows a high quality experience– which to us means a program that is intentional, relevant, and responsive to the needs of our participants both in terms of content and in community building.
 Each year, we select a group of outstanding leaders across the career spectrum to participate in each of our fellowship programs.
 Fellows come from diverse personal and professional backgrounds as we strongly believe in the power of embracing the differences among the people and communities affected by environmental issues-- including race, ethnicity, nationality, gender identity, sexual orientation, socioeconomic class, religious faith, age, ability, geography, and ideas and beliefs.
 Our Fellows have on average 5 to 15 years of professional experience and come primarily from four sectors: non-profit/social sector, academia, business, and government.
 However, we also have participants who are just beginning their careers, and who have worked for decades in these areas.